sk-fahim-hossain/marketplace-server/README.md

 <ul>

 ## Features
-       <li>Created a responsive e-commerce platform with React, React Router, and
+-Created a responsive e-commerce platform with React, React Router, and
-       Tailwind CSS.</li>
+       Tailwind CSS.
+       <li></li>
        <li>Integrated Firebase for user authentication and Stripe for secure online payments.</li>
        <li>Developed a Node.js backend with MongoDB for efficient data storage and retrieval.</li>
        <li>Implemented role-based authentication, enabling administrators to manage orders and products.</li>